-- If you are identified as a COVID direct contact at school you will be notified and a quarantine could be recommended.
-Quarantines for other direct contact situations may be required by the health department.
+- If you are identified as a COVID direct contact at school you will be notified and may need to quarantine.

-- The COVID vaccine is not required but is available for students and staff ages 12 and above.
-Community Health will be hosting an optional COVID vaccination clinic at the Noblesville Schools Community Center (1776 Field Drive) on July 15.
-To register for the clinic, go here.
+- The COVID vaccine is not required but is available and recommended for students and staff ages 12 and above.

 - School staff who are required to quarantine/isolate will need to use sick days to cover their time away from work.